helsingborg-stad/spm-ms-cognitive-services/README.md

 ## TODO

+- [ ] MSTTS and all related classes is due for a refactoring (with concurrency in mind)
 - [ ] list available services
 - [ ] add download support (ie offline support) to the MSTTS
 - [ ] finish the speech recognizer implementation using the STTService protocol